10 Captivating Novels about Weather, Hurricanes, and Blizzards

 No Judgments by Meg Cabot

-The writing isn’t deep but it has a little more to it than I thought it would when I picked it up.
-This book is the perfect “rom-com”.
+The writing isn’t deep but has more to it than I thought it would when I picked it up.
+This book is the perfect “rom-com” and is a perfect example of a forced proximity trope.

 Historical Fiction Novels about Hurricanes